genossen/peoples-permacomputer/README.md

 ### Are you serious?

-I largely regard this project to be a piece of art.
+This project should largely be regarded as a piece of art.
 If someone finds some practical use for what we are building, however, that would also give us joy.

 ### Is this a kit project?